-The C source file for your MEX-file can, of course, contain other functions definitions as well.
-You can write a DIPlib function within the same source file without any problem.
-You can also write this function in its own C source file, and link the two together when creating the MEX-file.
+The C source file for your MEX-file can, of course, contain other function definitions as well.
+You can write a DIP lib function within the same source file without any problem.
+You can also write this function in its own C source file, and compile both when creating the MEX-file.

-The DIPlib function should not use the DML... macros described above, but the DIP... macros described in the "DIPlib Programmers Guide".
-It should also stay away from any MATLAB functions.
+The DIP lib function should not use the DML... macros described above, but the DIP... macros described in the "DIP lib Programmers Guide".
+It should also avoid the use of any MATLAB functions.